nguyenpham/FelicityEgtb/README.md

 Attempt 10: Calculate position indexes for Xiangqi/Jeiqi.

-Attempt 11: calculate 5-men Index space for chess.
+Attempt 11: Calculate 5-men Index space for chess.

-Attempt 12: generating all 5-men endgames for chess, using the forward method.
+Attempt 12: Generating all 5-men endgames for chess, using the forward method.
 Total time: 3 days 15 hours (generating time only).
 Total size: 8.88 GB, endgames: 145, files: 190.
 Hardware: AMD Ryzen 7 1700 8-Core 16 threads, 16 GB RAM, ran with 12 threads and took about 85% of the computer's power.

-Attempt 13: generate all 5-men endgames for chess using the backward method.
+Attempt 13: Generate all 5-men endgames for chess using the backward method.
 Total time: 21 hours (generating time only), 4 times faster than Attempt 12.

 Attempt 14: Improve the speed of generating all 5-man endgames for chess with the backward method.
 Total time: 17 hours (generating time only), 5 times faster than Attempt 12.

-Attempt 15: calculate index spaces for more men for chess.
+Attempt 15: Calculate index spaces for more men for chess.
 Some code has been added to make sure the generator can generate 7 men and get information to 9-man.
 Some variants (unsigned 64-bit) starts being overflowed when working with 10 and 11 men.

 Attempt 16: Store whole board data in Hist record when making a move, thus the takeback function could be simplified by copying back the stored board.
 Chess perft 5 took 523 ms, 161% longer (slower) than Attempt 7.
 The code is in the branch "wholeboardinhist".

 Attempt 17: Use the table move generator.
 It could speed up Perft to 10%.
 If using table move data for incheck function, the speed up is about 5% (slower).
+The result is good but not enough to use immediately.
 The code is in the branch "tablemovegen".

-Attempt 18: create a test EPD file from all existent endgames.
+Attempt 18: Create a test EPD file from all existent endgames.
 The test file will be used to verify the correctness of an EGTB later.

 Status